pedrohhenriqueas/AuthUserBackend/README.md

-# User Spring JWT 🔒
+# Auth User Backend 🔒

 This project is a Spring Boot-based CRUD application that includes JWT authentication and authorization.